LibraryCarpentry/lc-second-website/_posts/2018/07/2018-07-24-tib-hannover-fair-report.md

-Researchers are already starting to ask, _How can my research be more FAIR?_ Thanks to [Angelina Kraft](https://www.tib.eu/en/research-development/non-textual-materials/focus-of-work/research-data/) (team lead research data and scientific software) and [Katrin Leinweber](https://www.tib.eu/en/research-development/non-textual-materials/focus-of-work/scientific-software/) (research assistant) at TIB Hannover, we have a headstart on developing a training program for the research community on FAIR Data and Software.
+Researchers are already starting to ask, _How can my research be more FAIR?_ Thanks to [Angelina Kraft](https://www.tib.eu/en/research-development/non-textual-materials/focus-of-work/research-data/) (team lead, research data and scientific software) and [Katrin Leinweber](https://www.tib.eu/en/research-development/non-textual-materials/focus-of-work/scientific-software/) (research assistant) at TIB Hannover, we have a headstart on developing a training program for the research community on FAIR Data and Software.
 Angelina and Katrin were joined by Carpentries instructors